Safe Use of Measuring Wheels

 Ask the Crew

-- Do we need large or small wheels for accuracy?
+- Do we need a second measurement for accuracy?